noviscient/novi-tally/SETUP.md

 ## Prepare Configuration

 1. Create a new configuration file named `config.toml` in the project directory.
-2. Retrieve the necessary keys from 1Password and populate the file following the structure provided in `config-example.toml`.
+2. Retrieve the necessary keys from 1Password and populate the file according to the structure in `config-example.toml`.

-   Ensure the `config.toml` file has the required keys for the application to function.
+   Ensure that the `config.toml` file includes all required keys for the application to function properly.

 ## Prepare Input Files

+You can set up the Formidium API by creating a `Position` object with the above config file.

+Alternatively, you can manually download Formidium files from their ShareFile system and store them locally.

-1. Create a folder named `files` in the repository's root directory.
+1. Create a folder named `files` in the root directory of the repository.
-2. Download the report Excel file from the Formidium ShareFile system and place it in this folder.
+2. Download the report Excel file from the [Formidium ShareFile system](https://formidium.sharefile.com/) and save it in this folder.
-3. Ensure the position report is in the first sheet of the Excel file.
+3. Verify that the position report is located in the first sheet of the Excel file.

 ## Prepare the Accounts that are of Interest
 We load and transform data from IB based on the account numbers specified.